Unusual markings on horses!

-- These spots are dark, so on a bay or chestnut horse they look like a bit of motor oil smudged on your horse’s coat.
+- These spots are dark, so on a bay or chestnut horse, they look like a bit of motor oil smudged on your horse’s coat.
 Palomino horses can also have these markings.
-They are named after the Thoroughbred stallion Bend Or, and many horses that have these spots can be traced back to him.
+They are named after the Thoroughbred stallion Bend Or, and many horses with these spots can be traced back to him.
 Horses with Bend-Or might not develop the spots until they are older.

-- Most are under the size of a quarter, and appear later in life.
+- Most are under the size of a quarter and appear later in life.
 From a distance, they look as if a little bird has dropped some poop on your horse.
-You might think the name of these moving spots should be Birddroppings… but Birdcatcher was the Thoroughbred stallion who had these marks on his flanks.
-They are not the result of a trauma or injury or bug bite or scar!
+You might think the name of these moving spots should be bird droppings… but Birdcatcher was the Thoroughbred stallion with these marks on his flanks.
+They are not the result of trauma, injury, bug bite, or scar!

 A birdcatcher spot.

 - Most grays are born black, chestnut, or roan.
 Then they become the striking dapple gray, then over time and as a horse sheds, the dapples turn to little flecks of chestnut on the gray coat, looking like flea bites.
-On some horses, the flea bites are few and far between, on others the flea bites are dark and plentiful.
+On some horses, the flea bites are few and far between, on others, the flea bites are dark and plentiful.

 Flea bites – fuzzy and not fuzzy version!

-- Basically, a bunch of the flea bites get together.
-Strangely enough, the blood stain has no apparent genetic ties.
-In Arabian horses, the blood stain often covers part of the neck and shoulder, and becomes a blood stained shoulder.
+- Basically, a bunch of flea bites get together to make a bloodstain.
+Strangely enough, the bloodstain has no apparent genetic ties.
+In Arabian horses, the bloodstain often covers part of the neck and shoulder and becomes a bloodstained shoulder.
 Legend has it that a Sheik, mortally wounded in battle, was carried home by his mare while his wounds soaked her coat.
-The next day, she gave birth to a foal with the same blood stained markings on his coat.
-Blood stains are said to be good luck, also.
+The next day, she gave birth to a foal with the same blood-stained markings on his coat.
+These unusual markings are said to be good luck, also.

-This is a little blood stain.
+This is a little bloodstain.
 I’ll take it as a sign of good luck!